quarree100/modeliquarree/README.md

 Repository for work with Modelica in the project Quarree100.

+## district_model

+This directory is for the main modelica package of Quarree100, the district model.
+It allows simulation of the energy system with all its major components in OpenModelica and Dymola.

 ## Examples

 This directory contains general examples for the work with OpenModelica and